fishi0x01/vsh/README.md

 cp <from-path> <to-path>
 rm <dir-path or filel-path>
 ls <dir-path // optional>
+grep <search-term> <path>
 cd <dir-path>
 cat <file-path>
 ```

-Unlike unix, `cp` and `rm` always have the `-r` flag implied, i.e., every operation works recursively on the paths.
+`cp`, `rm` and `grep` command always have the `-r/-R` flag implied, i.e., every operation works recursively on the paths.

+### grep

+`grep` recursively searches the given term in key and value pairs and does not support regex.
+[SSOT](https://en.wikipedia.org/wiki/Single_source_of_truth) is very much desired, however, in praxis it is probably not always applied consistently.
+ If you are looking for copies or just trying to find the path to a certain term, this command might come in handy.

 ## Setting the vault token